 Kalbi marinade – it’s fantastic

-I use a marinade recipe with a few tweaks from Food Network by Judiaann Woo.
+I use a flavorful marinade recipe with a few tweaks from Food Network by Judiaann Woo.
 After much research and many tests (no complaints from my family), I found several good substitutions and variations described below.

-What to serve with Korean beef short ribs
+What to serve with Korean ribs

 No sous vide equipment?